AD

 Rivers Women Leaders Urged to Create Strategic Networks for Geater Impact

-Women in leadership positions in Rivers State have been encouraged to prioritize strategic networking and relationship building as a means of advancing gender equality and promoting social inclusion.
+Women in leadership positions in Non-profit organizations have been encouraged to prioritize strategic networking and relationship building as a means of advancing gender equality and promoting social inclusion in Rivers State.

 The call was made during the Leadership Breakfast for Women Non-Profit Leaders held in Port Harcourt.
-The meeting, themed “Women in resurrection” with sub-theme “Women who lead with purpose and clarity”, was organized by the Collective Initiative for Peace and the Development of Women and Women.
+The meeting, themed “Women Elevate” with sub-theme “Women Leading With Purpose And Clarity”, was organized by the Collective Initiative for Peace and the Development of Women and Women.

 Speaking on the theme “Strategic network and the creation of relationships”, Nancy Iheduru urged the participants to move beyond “survival networks” for more intentional and strategic engagements that foster meaningful collaborations.